 In any case call the 24/7 PEP hotline: 1800 PEP NOW (1800 737 669) as soon as you think you’ve been exposed to HIV.

-2. Know when NOT to use it
+2. Know when NOT to use PEP

-PEP is not recommended after oral sex or other low risk activities.
+PEP is not recommended after oral sex or other low risk activities, such as kissing.
 If you’re not sure how risky it might have been, make sure you know the risk and talk to a healthcare professional or call the PEP hotline.
 Though it might not be a risk for HIV, you could still pick up other STIs which is why it’s important that all sexually active gay men test often; at least twice a year and more if you have a lot of partners.

 To be most effective, PEP should be started within a few hours of exposure to HIV.
 If it is not started within 72 hours (3 days) it is not likely to work.
 So the sooner it’s started after exposure, the greater the chance of working.